Buon Appetito! The Best Italian Restaurants in Sydney CBD

 Paski Vineria Popolare

-Opening their doors in 2022, Paski is a collaboration between Sydney wine legend, Giorgio De Maria and chef Enrico Tomelleri (formerly of Ragazzi, Alberto’s Lounge &10 William Street).
-A bar and bottle shop make up the ground floor and serves some of the best bar snacks in Sydney with oysters, pancetta-wrapped muscles, meats and cheeses as well as inventive Italian wine and local wines.
+Paski does it all.
+A bar and bottle shop make up the ground floor, serving some of the best bar snacks in Sydney with oysters, pancetta-wrapped muscles, meats and cheeses as well as inventive Italian wine and local wines.

 Upstairs at Paski Sopra (literally Paski above), you can find a rich a la carte menu in the intimate brick-lined space which looks down over the hustle and bustle of Oxford Street.
-Expect inventive starters such as the incredibly moreish tapioca and asiago fritti drizzled in chestnut honey, lead into handmade pastas which are all beautifully paired with delicious drops from the infamous Paski wine cellar.
+Expect inventive starters such as the incredibly moreish tapioca and asiago fritti drizzled in chestnut honey, followed by handmade pastas, beautifully paired with delicious drops from the infamous Paski wine cellar.

 239 Oxford Street, Darlinghurst